 In consultation with the General Chair, develop a list of potential Program Committee members.
 In formulating this list, be mindful of SIGPLAN’s diversity policy.
-Also, expect some people to decline the invitation, so have a list of alternates.
+Also, some people will decline the invitation, so your list should includes sufficient alternates.
 The list should be finalized at least one year prior to the meeting.

 At the same time, make plans for the Program Committee meeting, so that these can be communicated to potential PC members when you invite them: choose the location (if physical) and finalize the date(s).

 After SIGPLAN approval is confirmed, invite the people on the list to serve.
 Explain what is expected of them and any relevant policy decisions, and give them the date for the PC meeting.
 If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another set of candidates for approval.

 Develop a call for papers.
 Note that you can produce a preliminary call without listing the PC members.
 Make sure to put the call on the web site for the conference (established by the General Chair).
 The web page should refer prospective authors to SIGPLAN’s Republication Policy and to ACM’s Policy and Procedures on Plagiarism.
 Once the conference web page is in place, establish a link to the page from the SIGPLAN conference page by contacting the SIGPLAN Information Director.